griffio/exercises_build_convention/README.md

 There is no top level build file - instead each exercise project has its own build file, there is composite build for conventions. based on `https://docs.gradle.org/current/samples/sample_sharing_convention_plugins_with_build_logic.html`

-The `.build-conventions` wraps the build configuration as a plugin `griffio.exercise-conventions` to be used in the exercise projects, this composite  works effectively the same as using a gradle `buildSrc`.
+The `gradle/build-conventions` (moved to gradle folder to keep top-level tidy) wraps the build configuration as a plugin `griffio.exercise-conventions` to be used in the exercise projects, this composite  works effectively the same as using a gradle `buildSrc`.

 Requires JDK 17 installed as foojay plugin is disabled